Deltares/hydromt_fiat/docs/user_guide/user_guide_overview.rst

    damage_types = <List of damage types, e.g. ["structure", "content"]>
    max_potential_damage = <Key in the Data Catalog, data API key, or path to local data>
    ground_floor_height = <For now only a number can be entered here for uniform ground floor heights>
-   unit = <The unit of the values in the exposure data inputs, e.g. if the ground floor height in meters, "m">
+   length_unit = <The unit of the values in the exposure data inputs, e.g. if the ground floor height in meters, "meters">

 The following method is used to build or update the **exposure** data: